Serg99io/Assignments-in-Haskell/README.md

-In this directory you will find the haskell exercises in exercises.hs .
+In this directory you will find the haskell exercises in Exercises.hs .
 All the functions have been commented with some explanation what each function does.
 If you want to run the tests use the command "cabal test" on the command line.